by Edward W. Furia, Earth Week Project Director, Philadelphia 1970

 A week later, Longstreth called us and asked if he and a few other members of the Chamber could visit the Earth Week Committee’s office at Penn to pursue discussions further, and the meeting at Penn occurred quickly thereafter.
 At the meeting, Longstreth announced that the Chamber would provide the Earth Week Committee a down payment of $30,000 for the Committee’s general operating budget with no strings attached, with more to come later as additional funds were raised from members.
 Within weeks, Earth Week Posters began to appear in the windows of Philadelphia banks and businesses, and businessmen in the center of the city, like other Philadelphians, began proudly wearing the distinctive yellow, blue, green and red Earth Week Button.

-This is the first time that the full details of the origin of the participation of the Philadelphia Chamber of Commerce in Earth Week has ever appeared in print.
+This is the first time that the full details of the origin of the participation of the Philadelphia Chamber of Commerce in Earth Week have ever appeared in print.